Tobías Ramírez

-Tobías Emanuel Ramírez Cardozo (born 11 November 2006) is an Argentine footballer currently playing as a defender for Argentinos Juniors.
+Tobías Emanuel Ramírez Cardozo (born 11 November 2006) is an Argentine footballer currently playing as a defender for Argentine Primera División club River Plate.

 Club career

+Argentinos Juniors

 Ramírez was born in Virrey del Pino in the Buenos Aires Province of Argentina.
 He began his career with Argentinos Juniors in 2015, at the age of 9.
 On 28 January 2024 he made his professional debut in a match against River Plate.
 On 9 April 2024, he made his debut in Copa Sudamericana in a match against Racing Club de Montevideo.

+River Plate

+On March 31 2026, he was officially presented as a new River Plate player with a four-year contract and a €100 million release clause.

 International career

 Ramírez has represented Argentina at under-17 level.
 In 2023, he participated at the South American U-17 Championship and FIFA U-17 World Cup, he participated under the name Tobías Palacio before changing his name in 2024.